-Content-defined chunking runs faster than gzip and can achieve compression ratios better than 100:1 on certain classes of problems.
+Content-defined chunking runs approximately as fast as gzip and can achieve compression ratios better than 100:1 on certain classes of data.

 Suppose we have several webpages that frequently get updated, and we want to store every update of every page.
 The most naive way to do it would be to make a full copy of the visited page every time, and use a standard compression algorithm like zstd on each copy.
 For simplicity, let's say that each page is about 100kB and that the compression ratio of zstd on the typical page is 5:1.

 To store n updates, we would require n * 20kB of storage.
 Can we do better?
 We notice that occasionally, one of the updates is identical to a previous one.
 That sounds like an opportunity to improve.
 Before saving, we hash the content to check for duplication.
-If we find that we already have a copy of that hash, we don't need to store the content again.
+We only save the content and hash to the database if we could not find a duplicate.

 This is definitely better – we only store the 20kB when we get a unique update.
 But we can go even further.
 We notice that often, an update is very close, but not exactly the same, as a previous update.
 For example, a store page might update the price of an item, and nothing else.

 Aha!
 We can split the 100kB page into 10kB chunks, and store each chunk.
 We would store the page as just a list of ordered chunk ids.
 When we need to reconstruct a page, we can get all of its chunks and splice them together.

 Note that we still need to store a hash for each chunk in order to quickly check if a given chunk already exists.